trustedanalytics-ng/platform-wiki/Platform-Maintenance/platform_maintenance_manual.md

 *Recomended method:*

-1. Login to your TAP Jumpbox, then to ceph-mon.
+1. Login to your TAP Jumpbox, then to the ceph-mon node.
 2. Authorize as a root: `sudo -i`
 3. Check the OSDs tree: `ceph osd tree` and read the ID of the node you want to delete.
 4. Execute: `ceph osd out osd-id`